ReubenLi1999/TDI/README.md

 - **APCI** ([Baghi](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.104.122001 ))

   The principal component of the Toeplitz matrix of the science measurements.
+Not requiring the light travel time between two satellites.
 Of course, SVD and PCA are the same from a mathematical point of view.
 Additionally, PCA for TDI gives us a hint that we can handle TDI from a probability perspective.
 When it comes to the missing data case, three possible solutions are given: **imputation, alternative and considering**.

   PPCA with EM algorithm may be promising; weight PCA is also worthy to try.